ge3224/switchback/examples/demos/php/README.md

-# PHP Recipe - Switchback Integration
+# PHP Demo - Switchback Integration

 A minimal example showing how to integrate Switchback with vanilla PHP.
 No frameworks needed!